Read the full work order academy series, including toolkits for better maintenance schedules, defeating backlog, using work order data, and more

 Once you’ve defined your goals, it’s time to standardize your work orders so you can get the data you need, including:

-- Maintenance type: Designate health and safety work orders as its own maintenance type so you can spot them easier when assigning and prioritizing work orders or preparing for an audit.
+- Maintenance type: Designate health and safety work orders as their own maintenance type so you can spot them easier when assigning and prioritizing work orders or preparing for an audit.

 - Completion notes: Put specific categories in the completion notes field for accidents, safety risks, and observations.